-TO PREVENT PROPERTY DAMAGE, PERSONAL INJURY OR DEATH DUE TO FIRE, EXPLOSIONS, SMOKE, SOOT, CONDENSATION, ELECTRIC SHOCK OR CARBON MONOXIDE, THIS UNIT MUST BE PROPERLY INSTALLED, REPAIRED, OPERATED AND MAINTAINED.
+TO PREVENT PROPERTY DAMAGE, PERSONAL INJURY OR DEATH, DUE TO FIRE, EXPLOSIONS, SMOKE, SOOT, CONDENSATION, ELECTRIC SHOCK OR CARBON MONOXIDE, THIS UNIT MUST BE PROPERLY INSTALLED, REPAIRED, OPERATED, AND MAINTAINED.

 This unit is approved for outdoor installation ONLY.

-Rated performance is achieved after 72 hours of operation.
+Rated performance is achieved after 20 hours of operation.
 Rated performance is delivered at the specified airflow.
-See outdoor unit specification sheet for split system models or product specification sheet for packaged and light commercial models.
-Specification sheets can be found at www.daikincomfort.com for Daikin brand products.
-Within the website, please select the residential or commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.
+See product specification sheet for light commercial models.
+Specification sheets can be found at www.daikinac.com for Daikin brand products.
+Within the website, please select the commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.

-To assure that your unit operates safely and efficiently, it must be installed, operated, and maintained in accordance with these installation and operating instructions, all local building codes and ordinances.
+To assure that your unit operates safely and efficiently, it must be installed, operated, and maintained in accordance with these installation and operating instructions, all local building codes and ordinances, or in their absence, with the latest edition of the National Fuel Gas Code NFPA54/ ANSI Z223.1 and National Standard of Canada CAN/CSA B149 Installation Codes.